top of page

 Table of Contents

-You are protecting more than walls and appliances.
-Every month of missed rent, every major repair, and every court appearance reduces your cash flow and your peace of mind.
+You’re protecting more than just walls and appliances.
+Every month of missed rent, every major repair, and every court appearance reduces your cash flow and peace of mind.
 Proper tenant screening lowers vacancy risk, reduces turnover costs, and preserves long-term value in your Rental Property.

 Filling a vacancy fast can feel satisfying, but ignoring screening is like driving blind.
 You may avoid a temporary vacancy, but you increase the odds of unpaid rent and property damage.

-Applying different standards to different applicants invites discrimination claims and weak decision making.
-Personal feelings do not hold up in court.
+Applying different standards to different applicants invites discrimination claims and weak decision-making.
+Personal feelings don’t hold up in court.

 Credit reports reveal payment behavior.
 Background checks uncover evictions, criminal records, and judgments.
 Skipping one or both cuts off critical information.

 Fix: Run both checks every time.
-Build screening fees into the application so you do not absorb the cost.
+Build screening fees into the application so you don’t absorb the cost.
 Use a professional screening service for accuracy and compliance.

-Credit does not show whether a tenant damaged a place, violated lease terms, or left numerous late payments.
+Credit doesn’t show whether a tenant damaged a place, violated lease terms, or left numerous late payments.
 Rental history is the best predictor of future tenancy behavior.

 Fix: Contact at least two previous landlords, not just the current one.
 Ask if rent was paid on time, whether the property was left in good condition, and if they would rent to this person again.